grafana/explore-logs/docs/README.md

-# Explore Logs Documentation
+# Logs Drilldown Documentation

-This directory contains the source code for the Explore Logs documentation.
+This directory contains the source code for the Logs Drilldown documentation.

-Some key things to know about the Explore Logs documentation source:
+Some key things to know about the Logs Drilldown documentation source:

 - The docs are written in markdown, specifically the CommonMark flavor of markdown.
 - The Grafana docs team uses [Hugo](https://gohugo.io/) to generate the documentation.